MostafAanwar/SW2-Assignment1/README.md

 4. Facebook API
     - This api is used to share a link of this repository on facebook.

-5. Twitte API
+5. Twitter API
     - This api is used to tweet a link of this repository on twitter.

 `TaskList:`

-- [ ] Finish HTML/CSS/JS
+- [ ] Finish HTML/CSS/JS to make it more responsive
 - [X] Push my commits to GitHub.
 - [X] Open a pull request.
 - [X] deploy and make it a standalone webstite.